MEMESCOEP/HatchOS/README.md

 # HatchOS
 HatchOS is an experimental operating system designed for x86 systems.
+It's made with the cosmos operating system development kit.